m-jalabert/PARTIES-VoF-IBM/PARTIES/testcases/Mordant_Testcase/README_Mordant.md

 p_mobile.inp | position | 0.625 0.625 9 | 0.325 0.325 2

-In the following, the various files of the Mordant testcase are presented and shortly explained.

 ## Files of the testcase
 Boundary_Mordant.h (corresponds to the Boundary.h-File), p_fixed.inp, p_mobile.inp, parties.inp, stop.inp and xdmfWriter.inp(220)